Open-Transactions/protocol-docs/content/doctypes/notaryMessage.md

 each Notary that a client transacts with.
 Additionally, each **nym** on a client needs it's own transaction numbers.
-When the requested Transaction Numbers arrive in the corresponding **nymbox**, the client performs a ProcessNYMBox to accept and sign the transaction numbers.
+When the requested Transaction Numbers arrive in the corresponding **nymbox**, the client performs a `processNymbox` to accept and sign the transaction numbers.
 Each transaction sent to the Notary needs to include a transaction number provided by that same Notary.
 Some complex financial instruments may require multiple transaction numbers.